odo-network/odoas/README.md

 - **[nvm](https://github.com/creationix/nvm)** - Node Version Manager is used to reliably maintain the Node.js environment that will run various parts of the application.
 - **[Serverless Framework](https://www.serverless.com)** - Wherever possible, we utilize FaaS platforms.

+## Flow Type Coverage

+This project aims to be as close to 100% type coverage as possible.
+Unfortunately, there are certain things (try/catch blocks) that can not be type covered "properly".
+It has 98% at the time of writing this.

 ## Frequently Asked Questions

 - **Do all my Applications need to be Node.js?**